Pet Parents, It’s Flea Season!

 The time has come and yes flea season is here.
-Many of us pet parents have gone through the difficult time to help our dog and cats get rid of fleas and ticks.
+Many of us pet parents have gone through a difficult time to help our dogs and cats get rid of fleas and ticks.
 No matter where you live this critters reproduce very easy and can harm your pet and family’s health.

-If your dog or cat has been already infested, make an appointment with your veterinarian doctor to get solutions and treatment.
+If your dog or cat is a victim of flea season, make an appointment with your veterinarian and opt for a treatment.
 Those could include sprays, dips, and prescription medications.
-And even a shave or special grooming.
+And even a shave or proper grooming.

 Are you ready to tackle flea season?